d3adzo/kingsguard/readme.md

 - `NtDeleteValueKey`

 ## Building / Usage
 The project can be built with MinGW.
-Run `make` and find the compiled DLL in `bin/kingsguard.dll`.
+Run `make` and find the compiled DLL as `kingsguard.dll`.

 Options are set within `include/config.h`.
 - `DLL` -> DLL name to remove from PEB